-The fact that a pupil may be LGBT is not an inherent risk factor for harm, but their sexuality or perceived sexuality may make them a target of child-on -child abuse.

-LGBT inclusion is taught through the RSHE programme.
+The fact that a child may be lesbian, gay or bisexual is not an inherent risk factor for harm, but their sexuality or perceived sexuality may make them a target of child-on-child abuse.
+Inclusion is taught through the RSHE programme.

-In order to reduce additional barriers faced by LGBT pupils in communicating their concerns, staff will ensure that they feel that it is safe to speak and confide worries, and where necessary, provide a trusted adult with whom they can speak.
+In order to reduce additional barriers faced by LGBT children in communicating their concerns, staff will ensure that they feel that it is safe to speak and confide worries and, where necessary, provide a trusted adult with whom they can speak.